Out of 50 US states, South Carolina made it to number seven in the top ten list of places people are moving into.

 Many locals take to the waves every day proving that Garden City Beach is a great place for surfing.
 Whether you’re a seasoned surfer or want to learn, you won’t be alone.

 In fact, Village Surf Shoppe is a local shop that has been in Garden City Beach since 1968 and making Perfection Surfboards since the 80s.

 After a long day of learning to surf, try out Pacino’s Mediterranean Grille or Squids On Atlantic for a bite to eat.

 5. Surfside Beach Is “The Family Beach”

-Intending on moving with your family?
+Intending to move with your family?
 Surfside Beach may be the perfect place for you.
 In fact, it has the nickname amongst locals of “The Family Beach”.

 Children will enjoy attractions such as Wild Water and Wheels.
 This is a water park that offers fun slides and pools along with a go-kart track.

 Little ones who love mermaids will also be able to turn into one for just a few hours with a “mermaid makeover”.
-Lessons for how to be a mermaid take place at Wild Water and Wheels.
+Lessons on how to be a mermaid take place at Wild Water and Wheels.

 For adults, there are state parks to enjoy, art museums to peruse, and many bars to spend the night chatting and drinking in.
 Most notable is Scotty’s Beach Bar where you can sip your drink with an ocean view.
 Bliss!